 Indoor air quality is affected by the temperature, humidity, ventilation, mold from water damage, or exposure to noxious chemicals.
 According to the Occupational Safety and Health Association (OSHA), some of the most common causes of poor indoor air quality include high humidity and poor upkeep of ventilation, heating and air conditioning systems.

 How does humidity affect air quality?

-- Bacteria and viruses that cause respitatory infections can more easily multiply and spread in humidity conditions that are either very high or, surprisingly, very low.
+- Bacteria and viruses that cause respiratory infections (including COVID-19) can more easily multiply and spread in humidity conditions that are either very high or, surprisingly, very low.